Kyungki/Turtlebot_UNL/Notes/Phase_1/00b-Automated_Setup.md

 ## Automated Setup
-This tool is meant to automate all the tutorials.
-This is only for use if you want to jump right into using the code without following any tutorials and learning any background.
+This tool setups the environment in which the tools run.
+It assumes that the [laptop setup](/Notes/Phase_1/02-Master_Setup.md) has been completed.

 ## Installation
 Simply use [git](http://rogerdudler.github.io/git-guide/